 According to Consumer Reports, more than 90% of new vehicles have adaptive cruise control.
-Unlike previous versions of cruise control, adaptive cruise control helps vehicles not only maintain a steady speed, but also a safe following distance behind other vehicles and not exceed the speed limit as it changes.
+Unlike previous versions of cruise control, adaptive cruise control helps vehicles not only maintain a steady speed, but also a safe following distance behind other vehicles and not exceed the speed limit as traffic flow changes.

 Whether you drive a vehicle with adaptive cruise control or an older vehicle with standard cruise control, you may enjoy using the feature, especially on long drives or during your daily commute.
 Using cruise control can make your drive easier, but it also comes with a few drawbacks that all drivers should be aware of.